-As with anything in life, sometimes we just need a little time away to refresh our spirits, fill up, and figures things out.
-That said, I just wanted to send a little note to say that I will be taking some time away from blogging, and to share why.
+As with anything in life, sometimes we just need a little time away to refresh our spirits, fill up, and figure things out.
+That said, I wanted to send a little note to say that I’ll be taking some time away from blogging, and to share why.

 “Dogs are like potatoes chips, it’s hard to have just one.” ~ unknown

 Once you’ve experienced the unconditional love of a dog, and all the joys that come with having a fun-loving canine companion, it’s hard to stop at just one.
 When that happens, the joys may be doubled, tripled, or quadrupled, but so might the work, worry, and heartache.
 This may be especially true if you’re a breeder or involved in canine sports and travel a lot.
 How do we maintain peace of mind and heart when living with more than one dog while juggling all of life’s obligations?

 Read on, and discover 3 essentials to finding harmony in a multi-dog home.

 Years ago, when I acquired my first Cavalier King Charles Spaniel, I had no idea they’d become addictive.
 They’re beautiful, friendly, fun-loving, comforting and easy to care for… what’s one more?
 However, what began as a simple task of caring for one dog risked turning my comfy calm life resembling a bed of roses into a garden of weeds.
 Thankfully, I learned early on the art of creating a beautiful garden.

 Finding harmony in a multi-dog home is similar to creating a beautiful garden.